latex3/unicode-math/README.md

  - [STIX][SM] (STI Pub), and
  - [XITS Math][XM] (Khaled Hosny).

-With the exception of Cambria Math, which is proprietry, the fonts above are all freely available and released under open source licences (the [GUST Font License][GFL] and [Open Font Licence][OFL]).
+These fonts are available under open source licences (the [GUST Font License][GFL] and [Open Font Licence][OFL]).

+The following fonts are proprietary with OpenType maths support:

+ - [Cambria Math][CM] (Microsoft),
+ - [Minion Math][MM] (Johannes Küster, typoma GmbH)

 I'm always looking for new fonts to test with, so please let me know of any new releases.